Cake Yazdi: Persian-Style Rosewater & Cardamom Muffins

 To Iranians Yazdi cakes (cake yazdi) are what Madeleine are to the French.
-When I was baking these beauties the aroma of roses and cardamom wafted through the kitchen and filled the house with so much sweetness.
+We become quite nostalgic about them when we live away from home.
+They smell fabulous for one thing: When I was baking these beauties the aroma of roses and cardamom wafted through the kitchen and filled the house with so much sweetness, and memories of course.

 Like the aroma of Marcel Proust’s madeleines the lovely scent of roses and cardamoms evoked memories of many things in my past, my life in Iran, love, friends and family.
 My Almond Rosewater Baklava Cake evokes similar memories.

 Every bakery and confectionery in Iran is sure to have large trays filled with these little cakes.
 I always wanted to recreate the delicate scent and flavour of cake yazdi.
 I tried many recipes.
 Most of them called for lots of oil and sugar.
 Now when it comes to these two ingredients I can’t but skimp and when I did, the results weren’t as good as I expected.

 So I set out on a mission to make a lower fat and sugar version that was also easier to make and didn’t involve lots of batter-beating.
 I finally came up with this recipe which is unbelievably easy to make and lower in fat and sugar.
 The texture may not be as fine as the original but as long as flavour goes, my version is really true to the real thing.
 Critics No.1 & 2 both approved of the flavour and even liked the texture.